Food labels: a guide to reading nutrition labels

 The ingredients are listed in descending order according to their weight at the time the product was manufactured.
 If water makes up more than 5 per cent of the final product, it must also be listed as an ingredient.

-The amount of the key, or characterising, ingredient — the ingredient usually mentioned in the name of the product (e.g. apricots in an apricot muesli bar) — must be listed with a percentage indicating how much of the product consists of that ingredient.
-In some products, such as plain bread, there are no key ingredients.
+The amount of any key, or characterising, ingredient — such as an ingredient mentioned in the name of the product (e.g. apricots in an apricot muesli bar) — must be listed with the percentage of that ingredient in the product.
+An example of a characterising ingredient would be the cocoa solids in chocolate.

 Additives

-Natural or synthetic food additives must also be identified no matter how small the amount used.
-Food additives must be listed by both their name and a number (e.g. food acid (331)), so that people who are sensitive to additives can avoid them.
+Natural or synthetic food additives must also be identified no matter how small the amount used, although when flavouring is used, the individual ingredients in the flavouring need not be declared.
+Food additives must be listed by both their class name and a number (e.g. food acid 331), so that people who are sensitive to any particular additives can avoid them.
+A list of food additive numbers and names is available from Food Standards Australia New Zealand.

 Allergens

-Any ingredient that is known to cause severe allergic reactions in some people (e.g. nuts, seafood, milk, eggs, soybeans) must be declared on the label, even if there is only a very small amount of that ingredient in the product.
-Some food labels must also contain an advisory or warning statement if the food contains a substance that has associated health risks that people may not be aware of (e.g. the bee product, royal jelly, which can cause severe reactions in people with asthma).
+Any ingredient that is known to cause severe allergic reactions in some people (e.g. peanuts, tree nuts, wheat, fish and shellfish, milk, eggs, sesame seeds, soy) must be declared on the label, even if there is only a very small amount of that ingredient in the product.
+Sources of gluten must also be declared on food labels.
+A food label must also contain an advisory or warning statement if the food contains a substance that has associated health risks that people may not be aware of (e.g. the bee product, royal jelly, which can cause severe reactions in people with asthma).

-Many manufacturers also voluntarily print a warning that there may be traces of some allergens in the food, even if they are not listed in the ingredients.
+Many manufacturers also voluntarily print a warning that a food ‘may contain’ traces of particular allergens, even if they are not listed in the ingredients.
 This is usually because those allergens are used in other products made in the same factory.

 Genetically-modified (GM) foods